Highway Child: Growing Up with Jimi

 A few anecdotes that come to mind:

-- There’s a picture of Jimi standing next to a horse that was taken at Woodstock that my wife, and I now have it hanging in our home.
+- There’s a picture of Jimi standing next to a horse that was taken at Woodstock, that my wife and I now have hanging in our home.
 Kathy would look at that picture and comment: “Jimi was probably saying: ‘Hello, horse.
 Now, why are you a horse?’”
 She said that picture demonstrated the respect and bond he had with all creatures, and his inquisitive, deep-thinking nature.

 - Jimi often wore women’s clothing because he was attracted to the colors and design more so than that of men’s clothing.
 He also wore handmade stage clothing and pieces from around the world.